Norwegian leek, beans & potato stew

 • Fine sea salt to taste

-*You can use practically whatever beans you want, but brown beans is visually appealing in this dish.
+*You can use practically whatever beans you want, but brown beans is visually appealing in this dish, and totally classic in the Norwegian kitchen.
 We cook pre-soaked beans in our pressure cooker, so it takes only 10 minutes.
 If you’re in hurry, use canned beans instead.

 **The perfect potato is one with high dry matter – starchy, not waxy, cause you do not want it to fall apart in the pot.
 In Norway, this would be Beate, Asterix or Folva.
 In North America perhaps Idaho, Russet or Yukon Gold.